Sherman, Wyoming

 Sherman is a ghost town in Albany County, Wyoming, United States.
-Sherman is 19 mi southeast of Laramie in the Laramie Mountains and is named for Civil War general William Tecumseh Sherman, purportedly at his request.
+Sherman is 19 mi southeast of Laramie in the Laramie Mountains and is named for Civil War and Indian Wars general William Tecumseh Sherman, purportedly at his request.
 From the 1860s to 1918, the town sat at the summit of the original grade of the first transcontinental railroad along the rails of the Union Pacific Railroad, at an elevation of 8247 ft.